ghoomfrog/universe/computer science/fork routing protocol.md

 1. A global router is chosen as the router where addresses relative to it are considered absolute
 2. Addresses have an <ins>origin</ins> bit that specifies whether the address is absolute (0) or relative (1)

 Absolute addressing requires fork routers to convert the absolute address to a relative one which requires them to have their own absolute address stored for calculation.
-To make sure all fork routers can access each other, their second route, their *reline*, points to the router that points to the router that points to them: forming a circular reference.
+To make sure all fork routers can access each other, their second route, their reline, points to the router that points to the router that points to them: forming a circular reference.

 ### Header